theamiro/Atmos/Readme.md

 ## CI/CD

+##### CircleCI

+Initial implementation for CircleCI Pipelines.

 ##### Xcode Cloud

 For ease of integration, Xcode Cloud provides build validation and CI/CD including appstore review submission although it requires additional setup on Appstore Connect.
 It provides a simple and 'free' means of deployment.

 ## Improvements

-These are improvements I would make if I had more time to continuously improve the project.
+These are improvements I would make if I had more time to improve the project.

 1. Clean up Models around Location and CoreLocation
-2. Offline capability
+2. Offline capability and Caching
 3. Improve the UI to make it more intuitive and support better accessibility
 4. Improve code coverage to a minimum 80%
 5. Add support for `Fastlane` as an alternative to xcodeCloud, in a case where working with multiple teammates with varied access levels to appstoreconnect.